 All of these are indications that you’re perhaps worrying just a tad bit too much about phantom illnesses, something which often comes with some symptoms that are only really fuelled by your body transitioning through its various phases of development.

-I mean although medical professionals generally abide by the strict professional conduct regulations imposed on them, the truth is it costs money to get specialised medical treatment and if you’re occupying the time of a medical professional who could otherwise have allocated that time to treating more serious issues, naturally you’ll only really be made to pay a bit more for that time.
+I mean although medical professionals generally abide by the strict professional conduct regulations imposed on them, the truth is it costs money to get specialized medical treatment and if you’re occupying the time of a medical professional who could otherwise have allocated that time to treating more serious issues, naturally you’ll only really be made to pay a bit more for that time.

 Another way of sorting out minor issues such as these is that of going straight to the pharmacy and talking to the pharmacists about the symptoms you’re worried about.
 These medical professionals harbour a lot more knowledge than what the average person may believe – and the best part is they can’t and won’t charge you for what is essentially a symptomatic-level “consultation.”